Integrative and Functional Medicine

 Jamie specializes in primary care and has a special interest in mental health, cannabis, pain management, nutrition, irritable bowel syndrome and digestive health.
 She strives to empower and advocate for her clients in order for them to achieve their optimal well-being.
 Jamie is very resourceful and if she doesn't know the answer, she is sure to go looking for it through further collaboration and consultation with other health care providers.

-Functional & Integrative Medicine - Supportive Cancer Care
+Functional and Integrative Medicine - Supportive Cancer Care

 We invite you to read more about the complementary therapies that the CHI provides as Supportive Cancer Care, as well as the General Services available to all patients by clicking on these options.